torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 ========

-While PMEM provides direct byte-addressable CPU-load/store access to NVDIMM storage, it does not provide the best system RAS (recovery, availability, and serviceability) model.
+While PMEM provides direct byte-addressable CPU-load/store access to NVDIMM storage, it does yest provide the best system RAS (recovery, availability, and serviceability) model.
 An access to a corrupted system-physical-address address causes a CPU exception while an access to a corrupted address through an BLK-aperture causes that block window